Population Characteristics

 Population of Midland by Ethnicity and Origin

-Other ethnicities and origins in Newfoundland and Labrador include German, Italian, British Isles, French Canadian, and First Nations (North American Indian).
+Other ethnicities and origins in Midland include German, Italian, British Isles, French Canadian, and First Nations (North American Indian).

 | Ethnicity and Origin | Male | Female | Percentage in Population |